Southern Regional College Terms and Conditions for Enrolment and Application

 Equality and Diversity

-The College aims to provide a safe and supportive environment in which everyone is able to study and work to the best of their abilities.
+The College aims to provide a safe and supportive environment for all learners.

 Students and prospective students who have reason to believe that they have been discriminated against or have not received fair treatment will be able to pursue their complaint through the Complaints Procedure.